PaulBratslavsky/epic-next-course-blog/06-lesson/README.md

 }
 ```

-Now we have to add a check in our `SummaryForm.tsx` file to handle the errors inside of our `handleFormSubmit` function.
+We must add a check in our `SummaryForm.tsx` file to handle the errors inside our `handleFormSubmit` function.

 Let's add the following code after this line.